meng-ucalgary/ensf-593-assignment-5/README.md

-# a5-analysis
+# ENSF-593 Assignment 5

-A graphical and a command line user interface combining most of what we have seen.
+An assignment on a graphical and a command line user interface combining most of what we have seen.

 This assignment has two mandatory parts:

 - [1.
 Text Analysis GUI](#1-text-analysis-gui)
 - [2.
 Data Analysis](#2-data-analysis)